philc/book-notes/business/paul graham essays.md

 * Every founder must pass through the phase of trying to execute a bad business idea so they can develop the sense of what a good, viable business idea is.
 * "Where there's muck, there's brass.
 Meaning that unpleasant work pays."
-* 'As it turns out, VC-backed startups are not that fearsome.
+* "As it turns out, VC-backed startups are not that fearsome.
 They're too busy trying to spend all that money to get software written."
 * Thinks YC applicants are good at solving problems but poor at picking good problems, because school and society trains them to focus narrowly on solving pre-defined problems.